Denied Car Insurance? Why It Happens and What to Do Next

 Can I be denied car insurance for any reason?

 No. While insurers have broad underwriting discretion, they cannot deny coverage based on protected characteristics such as race, religion, national origin, gender (in most states), or marital status.
-Denials must be based on actuarially justified risk factors like your driving record, claims history, credit score (where permitted), or vehicle type.
-If you suspect a discriminatory denial, you can file a complaint with your state's Department of Insurance.
+Denials must be based on actuarially justified risk factors like your driving record, claims history, credit score (where permitted by state law), or vehicle type.
+If you suspect a discriminatory denial, you can file a complaint with your state's Department of Insurance, which is legally required to investigate.

 How long does a car insurance denial stay on my record?

-The denial itself doesn't appear on a formal record, but the underlying reasons — violations, accidents, DUIs — do.
+The denial itself doesn't appear on a formal public record, but the underlying reasons — violations, accidents, DUIs — do.
 These typically appear on your Motor Vehicle Record (MVR) and CLUE report for 3 to 7 years depending on your state and the severity of the incident.
-A DUI, for example, can remain on your MVR for up to 10 years in some states, continuing to affect your insurability throughout that period.
+A DUI can remain on your MVR for up to 10 years in most states, and in some states like Florida, it stays on record much longer — though its insurance pricing impact diminishes significantly over time as you build a clean history.

 Will one insurance company's denial affect my chances with other insurers?

-Not directly.
-Insurers don't share denial decisions with one another.
-However, they all pull your MVR, CLUE report, and credit score — and whatever caused the first denial will likely be visible to every other insurer.
-That said, different carriers use different underwriting criteria, so a denial from one company doesn't guarantee a denial everywhere.
-Shopping widely, including with non-standard insurers, is essential.
+Not directly — insurers don't share denial decisions with one another.
+However, they all pull your MVR, CLUE report, and credit score, and whatever caused the first denial will likely be visible to every other insurer.
+That said, different carriers use different underwriting algorithms and risk thresholds, so a denial from one company absolutely doesn't guarantee a denial everywhere.
+Shopping widely across non-standard insurers like The General, Direct Auto, GEICO, and Progressive is essential after a rejection.
+See our guide on how to appeal a car insurance denial to maximize your chances with the next insurer.

 What is the difference between a denial and a cancellation?

-A denial occurs when an insurer refuses your new application for coverage.
-A cancellation happens after you already have an active policy — the insurer ends the policy before its natural expiration date.
-Both are serious, but a mid-term cancellation (especially for non-payment or fraud) can be harder to recover from than an application denial.
+A denial occurs when an insurer refuses your new application for coverage before a policy is issued.
+A cancellation happens after you already have an active policy — the insurer ends the policy before its natural expiration date, typically for non-payment, fraud, or a serious change in risk.
+Both are serious, but a mid-term cancellation (especially for misrepresentation or fraud) can be harder to recover from than an application denial and may limit your options more severely.
 Read more about why insurers cancel policies and what to do if it happens to you.

 How do I apply for my state's assigned risk plan?

-You must apply through a licensed insurance agent or broker — you cannot contact the assigned risk pool directly.
-Your agent submits the application on your behalf, and the state assigns you to a participating insurer.
-Rates are set by the plan, not negotiated, and coverage is limited to state-minimum liability in most cases.
-Visit AIPSO.com to find your state's specific plan and locate a certified agent who can help you apply.
+You must apply through a licensed insurance agent or broker — you cannot contact the assigned risk pool directly or get an online quote.
+Your agent submits the application on your behalf, and the state assigns you to a participating insurer based on market share.
+Some states require rejection letters from multiple voluntary market insurers before you qualify for the assigned risk plan.
+Rates are regulated and non-negotiable, and coverage is typically limited to state-minimum liability.
+Visit AIPSO.com or read our full guide on assigned risk auto insurance to find your state's specific plan and locate a certified agent who can help.

 Compare Car Insurance Rates in Ohio